hentrymartin/rc-here-maps/README.md

 export default MapDemo;
 ```

-## Documentation
+### Documentation

-You can view the documentation here
+You can view the documentation [here](https://github.com/hentrymartin/rc-here-maps/blob/master/DOCUMENTATION.md)

+Feel free to contribute to this repo by cloning it.